The Open Championship

 So as we can see from this nine of the past 11 winners had already won an event in the same calendar year.
 Nine of them had notched a top 10 in their previous three starts, while six of the last seven had posted a top three in their previous three starts.
 Furthermore none had missed the cut in their previous start and only three had missed a cut in any of their previous three starts.

 In addition something we have seen a real pattern in of late is that Major winners tend to have produced a big finish in their previous Major start.

-To expand further and Matt Fitzpatrick finished fifth at the PGA Championship while Justin Thomas and Scottie Scheffler both finished eighth in their Major start prior to their wins earlier this year.
-If we then go back to last season and Morikawa was fourth in the US Open before winning at Royal St George’s, Jon Rahm was eighth in the PGA before his US Open triumph, Hideki Matsuyama was 13th in the November Masters before triumphing at Augusta in May while Bryson Dechambeau was fourth in the first post Covid Major, the PGA at Harding Park before winning the US Open shortly after.
+To expand further and Matt Fitzpatrick finished fifth at the PGA Championship while Justin Thomas and Scottie Scheffler both finished eighth in their Major start prior to their wins last year.
+If we then go back to 2021 and Morikawa was fourth in the US Open before winning at Royal St George’s, Jon Rahm was eighth in the PGA before his US Open triumph, Hideki Matsuyama was 13th in the November Masters before triumphing at Augusta in May while Bryson Dechambeau was fourth in the first post Covid Major, the PGA at Harding Park before winning the US Open shortly after.